 "Pinky was a beloved member of the Busch Gardens Tampa Bay family and made many appearances on behalf of the park's conservation and education efforts," Busch Gardens spokeswoman Karen Varga-Sinka said in a statement.
 "She will be sorely missed."

-Whatever Corrao’s reasoning for attacking the animal was, the end of this story is the loss of an animal’s life; worse, one that had touched the hearts of park employees for years.
+Whatever Corrao’s reasoning for attacking the animal was, the story ended with the loss of an animal’s life; worse, one that had touched the hearts of park employees for years.

 In a court hearing, a judge noted that the Corrao’s choice to harm the animal was borderline depraved.
 The judge set bond at $5,000.